muditg317/Bokay/devlogs/006 - C++ Compiler work.md

 ## Log
 - Add validation to input/output paths for compilation
 - Begin work on parsing for the input file
+- Create Compiler and Lexer objects that represent steps in process

 ## TODO
 1. Start designing my language